amckenna41/iso3166-flags/README.md

 Issues
 ------
 Due to the nature of the methodology for getting the ISO 3166-2 subdivision flags, as well as the verbosity of flags included, there may exist several outstanding issues with the existing flag icons.
-A list of countrys that have no recognised subdivisions and hence no flags in iso3166-2 is listed in the file scripts/iso3166-files/noISO3166-2Flags.csv.
+A list of countrys that have no recognised subdivisions and hence no flags in iso3166-2 is listed in the file scripts/iso3166-files/no-iso3166-2-flags.csv.
-Another outstanding issue is some ISO3166-2 flags not having an existing or easily accessible SVG version of their flag hence some flags are in png/jpg/gif format.
+Another outstanding issue is some ISO 3166-2 flags not having an existing or easily accessible SVG version of their flag hence some flags are in png/jpg/gif format.
 Please feel free to do a PR if SVG versions of these flags become available.

 Please feel free to raise an Issue in the [Issues](https://github.com/amckenna41/iso3166-2-flag-icons/issues) tab if any incorrect/missing subdivision flags as well as any errors/bugs are found